mhenry07/docker-apache2-utils/README.md

 Alpine-based image with apache2-utils package

-The main purpose is to provide `htpasswd` in a tiny package (~5 MB) for systems the lack it.
+The main purpose is to provide `htpasswd` in a tiny package (~5 MB) for systems that lack it.

 ## Usage